 Yet all of us have had picky eaters, over eaters, thyroid problems and fertility problems.

 I've spent more than twenty years working in both human and animal medicine and have come to the conclusion that we have a lot more in common with our dogs than is immediately apparent.
 The obvious similarities are those common to most mammals; we both bear live young, the ability to suckle that young, internal regulation of body temperature (unlike reptiles) and we are both driven by the biological imperative to reproduce.

 In our prehistory, wolves and man were both “opportunistic eaters” and when meat supplies dropped to or below subsistence levels, existing young perished or were sacrificed in favor of group survival.
 Pregnancies which did not abort spontaneously produced small, weak offspring with poor viability.
 Mating and new pregnancies decreased or ceased altogether.

 When wolves first joined the man-pack both groups benefited.
 Man acquired a hunter protector with great strength and intense loyalty and the dog acquired shelter, warmth, and man's weapons to aid in the kill.
 The survival ratio for both groups improved significantly and neither species was required to spend all of its time seeking food.
 Greater numbers of offspring were born and survived.
 Talented (useful) animals were bred and trained to perform specific functions, ultimately leading to the variety of breeds we now enjoy.

+This didn't happen overnight which is not a news flash to most of you.
 Man and Canidae share thousands of years of evolution and as our circumstances improved so did his.

 We humans have problems with obesity, depression, infertility, and boredom (beginning to see the connection?) so why should it surprise us that our animals exhibit the same symptoms?
 And why do we want to treat the symptom instead of the cause?